Modulos/data_copilot/README.rst

 - **Adminer:** This service provides a web interface for managing the PostgreSQL database.
 It uses the `adminer` Docker image.

 - **Redis Queue:** This service manages a job queue for asynchronous tasks.
 It uses the `redis:alpine` Docker image.

-- **RQ Dashboard:** This service provides a web interface for managing the Redis job queue.
-It uses the `eoranged/rq-dashboard` Docker image.

 - **Celery Worker:** This service executes the asynchronous tasks from the Redis queue.
 It uses the `data-copilot-celery-worker` Docker image.